 05. Standard design patterns

 Designing the layout and navigation for a website requires you to follow tired-and-tested trends.
 This means using standard design patterns and taking inspiration from successful websites, which will also encourage cross-browser compatibility across devices.
+Keep any design system files in secure cloud storage for your whole team to access.

 06. Structured content